 This piece of defeatist drivel refers to the miners march in Mansfield on May 14th.
 What it neglects to mention is that many miners had been spoiling for a show-down with the Old Bill all day.
 Groups of miners had marched through the streets shouting "Seig Heil!" at every copper they passed and giving stirring renditions of "Harry Roberts is our friend" (for our younger readers, Roberts achieved folk-hero status after murdering a policeman), and "Wheres yer fucking snatch squad now?".
-In response to this the filth kept a low profile, rarely being seen in groups of more than half-a dozen.
+In response to this the filth kept a low profile, rarely being seen in groups of to force the union to remove pickets or be savagely fined owes as much to his belief that the miners can be defeated without it as it does to his fear of a united class response.